dentarg/auth0-blog/_posts/2017-09-20-serverless-framework-and-auth0-webtasks-hop-on-the-bullet-train.markdown

 $ serverless deploy
 ```

-Within _seconds_ you should get a response indicating your service has been deployed.
-Just look at how fast it deployed when I measured with the `time` command.
+Within _seconds_ you should get a response indicating your service is deployed.
+I measured the deployment with the `time` command, look how fast it was!
 <p align="center"><img width="75%" src="https://cdn.auth0.com/website//blog/extend/serverless/deploy_time"/></p>
 ### Invoke the service
 With the service deployed you can now invoke it.